omerxx/tmux-sessionx/README.md

 ## Working with SessionX 👷
 Launching the plugin pops up an fzf-tmux "popup" with fizzy search over existing session (-current session).
 If you insert a non-existing name and hit enter, a new session with that name will be created.
+- `backspace` will delete the selected session
+- `C-u` scroll preview up
+- `C-d` scroll preview down
 - `C-r` will launch a `read` prompt to rename a session within the list
-- `C-d` will delete the selected session
 - `C-w` will reload the list with all the available *windows* and their preview
 - `C-x` will fuzzy read `~/.config` or a configureable path of your choice (with `@session-x-path`)